billzorn/mtgencode/README.md

 th sample.lua cv/custom_format-256/lm_lstm_epochXX.XX_X.XXXX.t7 -gpuid -1 -temperature 0.9 -length 2000 | tee cards.txt
 ```

 Replace the Xs in the checkpoint name with the numbers in the name of an actual checkpoint; tab completion is your friend.
 This command will sample 2000 characters, which is probably something like 20 cards, and both print them to the terminal and write them to a file called cards.txt.
-The intersting options here are the temperature and the length.
+The interesting options here are the temperature and the length.
 Temperature controls how cautious the network is; lower values produce more probable output, while higher values make it wilder and more creative.
 Somewhere in the range of 0.7-1.0 usually works best.
+Length is just how many characters to generate.
+You can also specify a seed with -seed, exactly as for training, which is a particularly good idea if you just generated a few million characters and would like to see something new.
+The default seed is fixed at 123, again exactly as for training.

 You can read the output yourself, but it might be painful, especially if you're using randomly ordered fields.